pingcap/docs/tools/dm-sharding-solution.md

     - If some of the sharding DDL statements have been executed when you start to synchronize the synchronization points, the sharding DDL operation can never be synchronized successfully.

-- If you need to change `router-rules`, you need to wait for all sharding DDL synchronization to complete.
+- If you need to change `router-rules`, you need to wait for synchronization of all sharding DDL operations to complete.

     - While in the process of sharding DDL synchronization, it reports an error if you use dmctl to change `router-rules`.

 - If you need to `CREATE` a new table to an existing sharding group, you need to keep the table schema the same as the newly edited table schema.

-    - For example, the original table_a, table_b initially has two columns (a, b), and after the sharding DDL has three columns (a, b, c), the table of the new CREATE after the synchronization is completed should have three columns (a, b, c).
+    - For example, the original table_a, table_b initially has two columns (a, b), and after the sharding DDL has three columns (a, b, c), the table of the new `CREATE` after the synchronization is completed should have three columns (a, b, c).

 - While the sharding DDL lock is waiting for synchronization, if DM-master is restarted, the synchronization process can be blocked because of the lock information loss.